1986–87 in English football: Diary of the season

-20 April 1987 – Without kicking a ball, Everton take a huge step towards the league title as their last realistic title rivals Liverpool and Tottenham Hotspur are both beaten.
-Tottenham lose 2–1 to London rivals West Ham United at Upton Park, and Liverpool go down 1–0 to a Peter Davenport goal for Manchester United at Old Trafford.
-A relegation crunch game at Selhurst Park sees Charlton Athletic boost their survival hopes by winning 3–0 against Aston Villa, whose survival hopes are left hanging by a thread.
-Things are looking even more grim for Manchester City, who lose 3–2 at Sheffield Wednesday and now need at least eight points from their last four games to stand any chance of survival.
+20 April 1987 – Without kicking a ball, Everton took a huge step towards the league title as their last realistic title rivals Liverpool and Tottenham Hotspur were both beaten.
+Tottenham lost 2–1 to London rivals West Ham United at Upton Park, and Liverpool went down 1–0 to a Peter Davenport goal for Manchester United at Old Trafford.
+A relegation crunch game at Selhurst Park saw Charlton Athletic boost their survival hopes by winning 3–0 against Aston Villa, whose survival hopes were left hanging by a thread.
+Things were looking even more grim for Manchester City, who lost 3–2 at Sheffield Wednesday and needed at least eight points from their last four games to stand any chance of survival.

 25 April 1987 – A major twist occurs at both ends of the First Division, with victories for Liverpool and Tottenham Hotspur keeping their title hopes alive, while comprehensive victories for the bottom two of Aston Villa and Manchester City keeps the survival hopes of both clubs alive.
 Derby County beat Sheffield United 1–0 at Bramall Lane and now need just one point to secure automatic promotion, as do Portsmouth after a 2–0 win over Grimsby Town at Blundell Park.

 28 April 1987 – England under-21s suffer a major blow to their European Championship qualification hopes when they draw 0–0 with Turkey in İzmir.

 29 April 1987 – England's 100% record in the European Championship qualifiers ends in the fourth game when they can only manage a goalless draw with Turkey in İzmir.

 30 April 1987 – Scarborough seal the Conference title to become the first team to win automatic promotion to the Football League following last summer's abolition of the re-election system.
 In the First Division, Everton hold three-point lead over Liverpool with a game in hand, and are eight points clear of third-placed Tottenham Hotspur.
 Derby County have overhauled Portsmouth at the top of the Second Division, while Oldham Athletic are the only other team still able to achieve automatic promotion.